 Directly to the south of Many Glacier Hotel, a broad, scree-covered mountainside leads uphill towards steep cliffs and a rounded summit.
 The sub-8000 foot summit is not all that impressive from this vantage point, especially in the company of its neighbors.
-This is the northernmost summit of Allen Mountain, and it marks the end of a long, jagged ridge that runs south towards the actual summit.
-This point disguises the enormity of Allen, as it obstructs much of the mountain, including its towering summit a few air miles to the south, from view.
-Gordon Edwards, author of The Climber's Guide to Glacier National Park, sums it up best: "Because it is so broad and so close to the road it is difficult to realize how big this mountain is.
+This is the northernmost peak of Allen Mountain, and it marks the end of a long, jagged ridge that runs south to the actual summit.
+This peak disguises the enormity of Allen, as much of the mountain, including its towering summit, is obstructed from view.
+Gordon Edwards, author of A Climber's Guide to Glacier National Park, sums it up best: "Because it is so broad and so close to the road it is difficult to realize how big this mountain is.
 Climbers who struggle up to its summit, however, will always remember that it is HUGE..."
-By taking a short stroll to the opposite shore of Swiftcurrent Lake or the north shore of nearby Lake Josephine, one can start to appreciate this exceptionally huge hulk of rock.
+(1).
+By taking a short stroll to the north shores of Swiftcurrent Lake or nearby Lake Josephine, one can start to appreciate this exceptionally huge hulk of rock.

 As one might expect from such a large mountain, there are multiple routes that provide access to the summit.
 This page will mention several of those routes, and will describe the High Traverse/Great Break Route in detail as in my experience, this is the preferred ascent route for many climbing parties.
 This route follows a precarious game trail to Snow Moon Basin, one of the more idyllic spots I have had the pleasure of visiting in Glacier Park.
 Its multiple route options, all requiring the better part of a day, coupled with a commanding summit view and non-existent crowds, make Allen Mountain a mountaineer's delight.

-Left: View south from the slopes of Mount Henkel.
-Right: Allen Mountain behind Many Glacier Hotel and a frozen Swiftcurrent Lake.
+Right: View south from the slopes of Mount Henkel.
+Left: Allen Mountain behind Many Glacier Hotel & a frozen Swiftcurrent Lake.

 Allen Mountain is clearly visible when driving west towards Many Glacier Hotel.
-It rises across Sherburne Reservoir, and various pullouts afford great views of the face where the Great Break Route makes its steep ascent.
+It rises across Sherburne Reservoir, and various pullouts along the road afford great views of the face where the Great Break Route makes its steep ascent.

 Many Glacier can also be accessed via several well-maintained trails.
 The Highline Trail passes Granite Park Chalet, and detouring east over the Continental Divide on the Swiftcurrent Pass Trail will bring hikers to Many Glacier.
 The spectacular Piegan Pass Trail, which originates at Siyeh Bend east of Logan Pass on Going-to-the-Sun Road, ends along the shores of Swiftcurrent Lake right next to the Many Glacier Hotel.
 Hikers coming in from the Belly River Valley can also climb up the steep trail through Ptarmigan Tunnel, which terminates at the Swiftcurrent Motor Inn.